netlify/headlesscms.org/content/projects/scrivito.md

 ## Example App

-Scrivito comes with out [example app](https://scrivito-example.netlify.com/) with lots of pre-defined page types and widgets, which you can use use and adapt for your own site.
+Scrivito comes with our [example app](https://scrivito-example.netlify.com/) with lots of pre-defined page types and widgets, which you can use use and adapt for your own site.

 Scrivito's pricing starts at $4,99/month, [signup for a 30 day free trial now](https://www.scrivito.com/signup)!